GeoTecINIT/OpenData4OpenCities/Call for Papers/README.md

 # If you are interested in present your work in this workshop, please follow the template enclose here.

-You have the option to make in a word document or Latex.
+For Latex users, you have a template in this repo.

 ## Questions, comments.